beego/beedoc/en-US/mvc/controller/session.md

 - SessionCookieLifeTime
   The cookie expire time.
 The cookie is used to store data in client.

+from beego1.1.3 beego remove all the dependence,if you use thees stors:mysql、redis、couchbase、memcache、postgres.
+You should install first:

+	go get -u github.com/astaxie/beego/session/mysql

+then you can import in `main.go`, the same as the `database/sql`:

+	import _ "github.com/astaxie/beego/session/mysql"

 When SessionProvider is file, SessionSavePath is the save path of session files.
 For example:

 	beego.SessionProvider = "file"